Operational Notice · Effective May 31, 2026

 The Consciousness Implication

-The human brain exhibits striking quantitative structural correspondence with the cosmic web — not because it evolved to copy the cosmos, but because both systems appear to follow similar organizational principles under their respective physical conditions.
+The human brain exhibits striking quantitative structural correspondence with the cosmic web — not because it evolved to copy the cosmos.
+Because both systems appear to follow similar organizational principles under their respective physical conditions .

-Consciousness emerged on this planet approximately 500 million years ago with the first nervous systems.
-Human consciousness emerged approximately 300,000 years ago.
+Consciousness emerged on this planet about 500 million years ago with the first nervous systems.
+Human consciousness emerged about 300,000 years ago.

 The timing is significant: